Search: 8434 results

 Verse ConceptsBeltsWarning IndividualsSuffering From ForeignersSpeaking By The SpiritTying Up

-When we heard this, both we and the local people begged him not to go up to Jerusalem.
+When we heard this, we and all the people there begged him not to go up to Jerusalem.

 Verse ConceptsZealMany In The ChurchSalvation For IsraelSpecific Praising Of GodTaking The Law To Heartzealots